denistsoi/franklinchen.github.io/source/_posts/2013-11-19-world-chess-championship-2013-round-8-the-most-boring-game-in-the-match-so-far.markdown

 - Viswanathan Anand
 - Berlin Defense
 ---
-In my continuing coverage of the [World Chess Championship between Anand and Carlsen](http://chennai2013.fide.com/), today I cover round seven, in which apparently Anand took a break by playing safe for a quiet draw.
+In my continuing coverage of the [World Chess Championship between Anand and Carlsen](http://chennai2013.fide.com/), today I cover round eight, in which apparently Carlsen took a break by playing safe for a quiet draw.

 Game and notes below: